julianthome/joanaudit/README.md

 # Directory Structure

-The directories of this repository and their meaning are as follows:
+The structure of this repository is explained in the following:

 * cfg/: A sample configuration file.
 If you want to adjust JoanAudit to your needs, please add your own signatures.
 You can follow the examples present in the configuration files (*config.xml* is the